Hopefully you have asked yourself what to eat before a marathon as your pre-race meal before the day before the marathon actually arrives!

 Here’s why you need to focus on carbohydrates:

 Consume about 3-5 grams of carbohydrates per kilogram of body weight.
 This is a range depending on how much you already weigh.

 If you do not know what your body weight in kilograms is then here is the simple conversion from pounds to kilograms.

 _____________lbs (your body weight in pounds) / 2.2 lbs/kg (the conversion factor to change pounds into kilograms) = ________________ (your body weight in kilograms)

 Nutritional energy bars can provide a quick blast of necessary nutrients before your marathon however they usually are higher in protein and fatty acids.
-They also are typically not assessmed by the FDA and so the claims and macronutrient labels have not be validated.
+They also usually have not been assessed by the FDA and so the claims and macro nutrient labels have not be validated.

 The bottom line is that they may be effective for you but should be combined with other foods.